exercism/rust/concepts/functions/about.md

 ```

-The empty parentheses are a placeholder for zero or more parameters.
-A parameter is the definition of a value to be passed into the function.
+The parentheses surround zero or more parameters, separated by commas.
+A parameter is a binding to a value of a particular type which is passed into the function.
 Even if there are no parameters the parentheses are still required in the function definition.
 The actual value passed to a parameter is called
 an argument.